mackenziekbrooks/dh180-w18-borndigital/labs.md

 7. Save the file, then go back to the Finder and change the extension back to the original file time.
 Open the image now - what do you see?
 8. Make another piece of glitch art.
 This time, can you save a secret message in the image?

-Lab report: two pieces of glitch art in your Box folder.

 [Image Glitch Tool](https://snorpey.github.io/jpg-glitch/) | [Tutorial on Databending and Glitch Art](https://critiquecollective.com/2014/03/13/tutorial-on-databending-and-glitch-art/)

+### Lab Report
+Two pieces of glitch art in your Box folder.

 ## Lab 6 // File types
 Let's get to know the types of files that make up our every day digital lives.
 You'll work in small groups to do some research on the files that make up the following topics.
 It is okay to consult Wikipedia and other web-based sources, but keep a critical eye.